KAIHATSU-dev/Zettelkasten-open/README.md

-# Understand Yourself - Obsidian Notes Analyzer
+# Zettelkasten-Open - Obsidian Notes Analyzer

 A tool to analyze your Obsidian vault notes, create summaries, and discover meaningful connections between your ideas.